 Chinese Abacus: Suanpan

-The Romans invented their forms of the abacus – an easier way of using the abacus – and facilitated their use of the tool to enhance their calculations for trade.
-This device does not exactly look like the Chinese Abacus, but instead it is a rather larger version using a table made of stone (Calculi) that have movable stones which can be slid up and down, in its most basic form.
-There are three types of abacus invented by the Romans: the Line Abacus, the Dust Abacus and the Grooved Abacus.
+The Romans invented their forms of the abacus – an easier way of using the abacus.
+And facilitated their use of the tool to enhance their calculations for trade.
+This device does not exactly look like the Chinese Abacus.
+But instead, it is a rather larger version using a table made of stone (Calculi) that has movable stones.
+It can be slid up and down in its most basic form.
+There are three types of abacus invented by the Romans: the Line Abacus, the Dust Abacus, and the Grooved Abacus.
 Roman numerals are the basis of using these kinds of the abacus.

-In the case of the Roman kinds of the abacus, they have seven long grooves and seven short ones.
-The upper groove consists of a single bead which marks the place value for fives whereas the lower groove consists of four beads representing values ranging from 10s to millions.
+In the case of the Roman kinds of abacus, they have seven long grooves and seven short ones.
+The upper groove consists of a single bead which marks the place value for fives.
+Whereas the lower groove consists of four beads representing values ranging from 10s to millions.

 Japanese Abacus: Soroban